 In his service to the community, Chory is President of the Board of Directors for Oakland Elizabeth House, a residential transitional program for women and children who have experienced homelessness, violence, addiction, or poverty.
 His expertise in events planning also extends to his very large family, for whom he coordinates and executes a number of events and gatherings, including reunions and destination vacations.
 His link to many organizations, individuals, and communities is a testament to his well-established connections.
 Chory has a passion for doing good and doing the right thing when it comes to helping others.
 Chory is bilingual in Tagalog and English and is a first-generation-born Filipino-American.
-His roots are in Berkeley, CA and he is currently a resident of Oakland in the Montclair area.
+He is a lifetime Berkeley resident.

 Alumni Relations, Communications, and Philanthropy